Elena Obono

-Elena Obono Nkuadum Oyana (born 13 November 1999) is an Equatoguinean footballer who plays as a forward for LINAFF club TP Mazembe and the Equatorial Guinea national team.
+Elena Obono Nkuadum Oyana (born 13 November 1999) is an Equatoguinean footballer who plays as a forward for local club 15 de Agosto and the Equatorial Guinea national team.

 Club career

 On 20 September 2025, Obono scored for M'Sichana during the 2025 CAF Women's Champions League UNIFFAC Qualifiers.

 International career

 Obono made her senior debut for Equatorial Guinea on 27 November 2017.
 She competed at the 2018 Africa Women Cup of Nations, playing in three matches and scoring one goal.
 She also represented the country at under-20 level at the 2015 African U-20 Women's World Cup Qualifying Tournament and 2019 African Games.